nickfloop/vernemq_ssl_example/README.md

 # VerneMQ SSL Listener Example
-This example is currently not working.
+This example is currently working!

 ## Download and Build
 Build with Docker Compose